xrdocs-staging/ncs5500/_tutorials/ncs5500-hw-module-profiles.md

 Introduced in 25.3.1.
 This CLI will help to improve the traffic convergence to sub seconds for node failure for Active-Active Multihoming EVPN services (ELAN and ELINE), with preferred-nexthop configured in EVPN, when remote PE is in different IGP domain with reachability over BGP-LU.

-Note: In order to activate/deactivate hw-module fib bgp-pic level-3 evpn you must manually reload the chassis/line cards.
+Note: In order to activate/deactivate bgp pic level-3 l2services on Jericho based routers/cards, you must manually reload the chassis/all line cards
 {: .notice--info}

 ## oversubscription